 The "Excelsior pork pie" was a speciality of Death and Son bakers of Marlow.
 They operated in both West Street and the High Street at different times.

-Butcher's shops were in High Street, West Street, Spittal Street and Chapel Street.
-A biographical portrait of Rachel Hall a butcher of West Street has previously been published on this blog.
-See also my post on butcher Jason Povey.
+Butcher's shops were in the High Street, West Street, Spittal Street and Chapel Street.
+A biographical portrait of Rachel Hall a butcher of West Street has previously been published on this blog here See also my posts on butcher Jason Povey, who got involved in political bribery here and Emily Carter a Victorian butcher of Spittal Street here.

-Some of the Marlow butchers had stalls at Marlow Market once a week.
+Some of the Marlow butchers had stalls at Marlow Market in Market Square once a week.
 This had become solely or mostly for meat by the 1870s.

-Poaching for rabbits kept many a Dean Street family going but it also cost them heavily in terms of fines and lost income from jail time.
+Poaching rabbits kept many a Dean Street area family from going hungry but it also cost them heavily in terms of fines and lost income from jail time.

 Bakery:

-Confectioners sold sweets but sometimes functioned as pastry cooks as well and sold cakes and pastries, especially in the pre Victorian era.
+Confectioners mainly sold sweets but sometimes functioned as pastry cooks as well and so also offered cakes and pastries, especially in the pre Victorian era.
 They might be grocers too!

 In Victorian times home cooks could pay to bake their own pies and breads in the bakers' ovens after the bakers themselves were finished for the day.
 You have to remember that many early Victorian, and some later Victorian families had no oven at home or only a tiny one.

-Gingerbread stalls featured every year at Marlow Fair.
+Gingerbread stalls featured every year at Marlow Fair and the Regatta.
 They were a magnet for children.

 Death and Sons bakers produced their own biscuits called the Marlow Pioneer Biscuits [South Bucks Standard 22nd February 1895, advertising accessed via the BNA March 2021].
-Grocery shops also sold biscuits and cakes by the 1880s.
+Our grocery shops also sold ready made biscuits and cakes by the 1880s.

 Dairy Products:

 Most Marlow grocers were also cheesemongers.
 Stand alone cheesemongers seem to have no presence though they did in earlier times.
-Advertised cheeses were hard cheeses and none were said to be locally produced.
-Stealing cheese from householders was not uncommon.
+Advertised cheeses in Marlow were all hard cheeses and none were said to be locally produced.
+Stealing cheese from householders was quite common.

 Bread and cheese was THE working class packed lunch of the 1800s.
 Poor little Thomas Lunnon aged 7 had just such a lunch stolen from him right from off his school premises in Little Marlow in 1892 [South Bucks Standard 7th October 1892].
 He had carried it there in a basket.

 Stealing fowls from farms and homes was very common in Victorian Marlow.
-Reports of thefts which are not accompanied by reports of the arrests of the guilty parties are unusual so perhaps the Marlovians responsible weren't very good at it.
+Reports of thefts which are not also accompanied by reports of the successful arrest of the guilty parties are unusual so perhaps the Marlovians responsible weren't very good at it.

 Nuts:

 Walnuts were grown as a crop on almost every Marlow farm.
-They were much loved by Victorians who pickled them and made walnut ketchup as well as utilising them in ways we would be more familiar with today.
+They were much loved by Victorians who pickled them while still green and made walnut ketchup as well as utilising them in ways we would be more familiar with today.
 As they were valuable they were targeted by thieves.

-Almonds were very popular and found at the grocers, who also sold chestnuts in the winter.
+Almonds were very popular in Victorian cooking and found at the grocers, who also sold chestnuts in the winter.
+I have yet to find any reference to hot chestnut street sellers in Victorian Marlow.

 For visitors: